tajddin/RobertBurridgeStudio/README.md

 RobertBurridgeStudio
 ====================

-Place the contents between the <head/> elements of the page.
+Place the contents of the script in the head of the page.

-Script parses links and has them open pages in an iframe.
+Script parses links and opens them in an iframe.